openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       the build system searches for source code, it first tries the local download directory.
 If that location fails, the build system tries locations defined by :term:`PREMIRRORS`, the
-      upstream source, and then locations specified by ``MIRRORS`` in that order.
+      upstream source, and then locations specified by :term:`MIRRORS` in that order.

    :term:`MULTI_PROVIDER_WHITELIST`